jtskxx/Qubic-Network-Guardians/README.md

 A: No. Core-lite nodes are discovered through P2P crawling.
 Bob nodes automatically announce themselves to the checker on startup.

 **Q: Can I run multiple nodes?**
-A: Yes, but each needs a unique seed.
-Maximum 3 nodes per IP address.
+A: Only one node per IP address is eligible for rewards.
+If you have multiple IPs (e.g., different servers), each can run one eligible node with a unique seed.

 **Q: What if my node goes offline?**
 A: Your uptime score decreases, but there's no permanent penalty.
 Get back online and recover.